 How do you install resin bound?

-The method of installation is to mix the stone with a clear resin together on site in a forced action baron mixer.
+The method of installation is to mix the stone with a clear resin together on site in a forced action mixer.
 The high quality UV stable resin is often pumped from our more economical EcoBatcher to avoid the amount of single-use plastic we use on site.

 Mixing the resin and aggregate thoroughly ensures that each particle of stone is completely coated with the resin, allowing the stones to adhere to one another.

-The combined mixture is then applied to the base such as asphalt or compacted stone and then floated either by hand or with a mechanical floating method to give a permeable, smooth, and durable finish.
+The combined mixture is then applied to the base such as asphalt or compacted stone and then floated either by hand or with a mechanical to give a permeable, smooth, and durable finish.